chaos46692/carl-tracy.com/content/media/books-23.md

 of We ALl gET AloNG GREAAAT kumbaya bullshit.
 There is conflict and there is pain and there is longing.
 Dex is always longing and restlessness looking for something more.
 I love the beautifully crafted world Chambers has built, even if it is somewhat unrealistic to my very jaded eyes.

-## A Psalm for the Wild-Built / A Prayer for the Crown-Shy  (Monk and Robot duology)
-### _Becky Chambers_

 ## Redshirts
 ### _John Scalzi_

 This is a one-off novel that is a satirical take on Star Trek.
 You may be aware of [redshirts](https://en.wikipedia.org/wiki/Redshirt_(stock_character)) in
-Star Trek as the stock characters that come in for one episode and die in short order.
+Star Trek as the stock characters that come in for one episode and dies almost immediately.

 ## Wham!, George Michael and Me
 ### _Andrew Ridgeley_
+Absolutely lovely memoir from Andrew Ridgeley about his childhood relationship with George Michael and their journey together while creating Wham!.
+It's a fascinating story of the behind the scenes moments that made Wham! and George Michael what they were.

 ## Wayfarer Series
 ### _Becky Chambers_